FoxoTech/methylprep/docs/methpype_tutorial.md

 100%|██████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 2/2 [00:35<00:00, 17.51s/it]
 INFO:methpype.processing.pipeline:[!]
 Exported results (csv) to: {'docs/example_data/GSE69852/9247377093/9247377093_R02C01_processed.csv', 'docs/example_data/GSE69852/9247377085/9247377085_R04C02_processed.csv'}
 ```

-The `process` command by default outputs each sample into its own CSV file, with the rows containing different probes and the columns containing different values for that probe (methylated signal, beta values, etc.).

 To perform quality control using **methQC** however, a `pandas` data frame where the rows contain different probes and the columns represent each of the samples is required; either beta or M values are stored for each probe/sample pair.
 To obtain this data frame, the user adds either a `--betas` or `--m_value` argument to `process`.